iganna/migadmi/README.md

 LEB_k: LEB_d, TUR_k
 ```

 The number of source populations for each mixture could be {1,2,3,4...}.
 1 - when it is just a new branch.
 In principle, the number is not limited; however, the problem could be weakly identifiable with the growth of the number of sources for an admixture event.
-To cope with the identification problem, we use regularisation for admixture weights (Dirichlet prior, all concentration parameters = 0.9).
+To cope with the identification problem, we use regularisation for admixture weights: the Dirichlet prior, with concentration parameter `alpha`, `alpha=1` - the absence of regularisation.

 There is an option for step-by-step optimisation of admixture events: